meck/TEIS_formal/doc/CASE_formal_verification.md

 ### Bus writes

-The `vunit` can also contain VHDL so we can add some signals which we can use in our PSL statements in order to make thing easier to read later, its also possible to put VHDL helper processes here:
+The `vunit` file can also contain VHDL so we can add some signals which we can use in our PSL statements in order to make thing easier to read later, its also possible to put VHDL helper processes here:

 ```{.vhdl}